buaashuai/flutter_adapter/README.md

 ```

 ### Normal Widget Example
-If one of your widgets only needs to change the value of an individual attribute value on a different platform, then only a cross-platform adaptation of the specific attribute is required. flutter_adapter provides a ```superObjectAdapter ``` function to solve the cross-platform adaptation problem of attribute values.
+1、If one of your widgets only needs to change the value of an individual attribute value on a different platform, then only a cross-platform adaptation of the specific attribute is required. flutter_adapter provides a ```superObjectAdapter ``` function to solve the cross-platform adaptation problem of attribute values.<br>
+2、If you need a function in a different platform to execute different logic, then only a cross-platform adaptation of the specific function is required. flutter_adapter provides a ```superFunctionAdapter``` function to solve the cross-platform adaptation problem of Functions (For example: flutter_adapter can make a button click event in different platforms have different performance).

 ```
 class MyNormalPage extends StatelessWidget {